 UPDATED ADVANCED NOTICE – Wide vehicle (over 2.9m) movement restrictions from 2nd August 2020.
 As you may be aware, essential engineering works are continuing to renew parts of the bridge deck waterproofing on the Tamar Bridge.
-These works are planned to start on the main deck of the Bridge from 2nd August 2020 and will require closing at least one of the traffic lanes until Autumn 2020.
+These works are planned to start on the main deck of the Bridge from 2nd August 2020 and will require closing at least one of the traffic lanes until Winter 2020.
 Unfortunately, loads over 2.9m wide will not be able to use the Tamar Bridge and A38 Saltash Tunnel until these works are completed.
 Hauliers of wide vehicles must seek alternative routes until engineering works have been completed.

 The suggested routes are: